Skip to Content

 B.S.
 Major in Biophysics

+The Biophysics Major is designed for students who are passionate about the natural sciences and aim to pursue careers as biophysical or medical scientists.
 Students start with core courses in mathematics, physics, chemistry, and biology before moving on to specialized biophysics courses.
 Participation in research is required, offering essential hands-on experience with cutting-edge biophysical studies crucial for future careers.

 After meeting the major prerequisites, students can choose between two tracks: the Biological Physics Track, focusing on applying physical principles to biological systems, and the Structural Biology Track, which emphasizes the structural analysis of biological molecules.
-They are encouraged to select the track that best aligns with their career goals and interests.
+Students are encouraged to select the track that best aligns with their career goals and interests.

 Biophysics Minor